LispCookbook/cl-cookbook/emacs-ide.md

 ## SLIME: Superior Lisp Interaction Mode for Emacs

 [SLIME](http://common-lisp.net/project/slime/) is the goto major mode for CL programming.
+It has a lot of features that make it a powerful, integrated and very interactive development environment.

-*   Provides a REPL which is hooked to the running image, directly in Emacs
+* it provides a REPL which is hooked to the running image, directly in Emacs
-*   Has integrated Common Lisp debugger with Emacs interface
+* it integrates the Common Lisp debugger with an Emacs interface
-*   Interactive object-inspector in Emacs buffer
-*   Has its own minor mode which enhances lisp-mode in many ways
+* it provides an interactive object inspector
+* it provides symbol completion,
+* cross-referencing,
+* breaking, stepping, tracing,
+* it can perform macroexpansions
-*   Supports every common Common Lisp implementation
+* it supports every common Common Lisp implementation
-*   Readily available from MELPA
+* it is readily available from MELPA
-*   Actively maintained
-*   Symbol completion
-*   Cross-referencing
-*   Can perform macroexpansions

-Setup:

-*   Installing it from [MELPA](http://wikemacs.org/wiki/Melpa) is straightforward.
-Search package-list-packages for 'slime' and click to install.
-It will install itself and all dependencies.
-*   Enable the desired contribs (SLIME does very little by defaults), e.g. `(slime-setup '(slime-fancy slime-quicklisp slime-asdf))`.
-*   Run SLIME with `M-x slime`.
-*   See also your GNU/Linux distribution for a "slime" package.

-Check out this **[video tutorial](https://www.youtube.com/watch?v=sBcPNr1CKKw)** ! (and the author's channel, full of great stuff)
+* it is actively maintained.

 ## SLY: Sylvester the Cat's Common Lisp IDE